Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 Real costs: $12,000 - $200,000 depending on work done

 The timing trap: Your offer is February 1.
 Work finished January 15.
-Contractor has until March 1 to register lien.
+Builder has until March 1 to file lien.
 Your title search on February 1 shows clean.
 Lien appears February 20.
 You close February 28.
-You're now liable.
+You are now liable.

-Your protection when you know how to check for liens on property: Check again 48 hours before closing.
+Your protection: Check again 48 hours before closing.

-LIEN TYPE 2: Tax Liens (Municipal & Federal)
+LIEN TYPE 2: Tax Liens (City & Federal)

 What they are: